aptible/go-deploy/README.md

-# THIS REPO IS PRE-ALPHA.
-DO NOT USE!!

-This repo is pre-alpha and under heavy development.
+This repo is currently in beta and under development.
 We expect frequent, unannounced, breaking changes to occur.

-Please do not use this library for any purpose until we release an initial, tagged beta, appropriate for importing via Go modules.

-Use of this library against your Deploy resources may cause unexpected issues or statuses to occur!
-It is known to be buggy at this point.
+In particular, the generated code should be considered unstable.
+We suggest that you use the wrappers provided in the `aptible` package instead because those expose a more stable interface.

+This library has been experimentally used in production, primarily through the Aptible Terraform provider, without significant issues for the past few months.
+We would still suggest caution because that has only exercised a subset of the functionality and critical bugs may not have been discovered in the other portions.